MicrosoftDocs/architecture-center/docs/guide/hpc/autodesk-maya-content.md

 ## Summary

-- Maya can be successfully deployed and tested on NVadsA10_v5-series VMs.
+- You can successfully deploy and run Maya on NVadsA10_v5-series VMs.
-- Based on the rendering process, the NVadsA10_v5 VM tests show that the Maya application scales well from a partial to a full GPU configuration.
+- In tests of the rendering process on an NVadsA10_v5 VM, Maya scales well from a partial to a full GPU configuration.

 ## Contributors